MiksterBerlin/Bank-Deposit/README.md

 SVM & Logistic Regression were exclude because of lower performance.

-After a Gridsearch and the adjusting of the performance metric, feature importance calculation was used to define a subset of features for the model.
+After a Gridsearch and the adjusting of the performance metrices, feature importance calculation was used to define a subset of features for the model.

 Result interpretation was done using Shap explaination.